 Bright Minds, Big Cities

-Damaris Medina, JD ’07, is a shareholder at Buchalter in Los Angeles; Andrea Bidegaray Stephen, JD ’10, is of counsel in the corporate department in Ropes & Gray in New York City; and Elizabeth Rahn Gallucci, JD ’10 is a partner at Ropes & Gray in San Francisco.
-These three Suffolk Law grads, now in their second decade of practice, share some insight into taking on leadership roles at big firms in big markets.
+Damaris Medina, JD ’07, is a shareholder at Buchalter in Los Angeles; Andrea Bidegaray Stephen, JD ’10, is of counsel in the corporate department at Ropes & Gray in New York City; and Elizabeth Rahn Gallucci, JD ’10, is a partner at Ropes & Gray in San Francisco.
+Here, they share insights about their career paths and Suffolk Law experience and offer advice for students.

 Talk about your journey since graduation from Suffolk Law and why you pursued the specialty you did in your practice of law.

-At Suffolk, female students have surpassed male students: 55% of the past three graduating classes have been women.
-How do your firms take care to cultivate and support women into leadership roles at the firm?
-Are there women in leadership roles at these firms that you admire?
+How do your firms take care to cultivate and support women for leadership roles at the firm?

 Medina: Buchalter has always had a culture of championing women.
 I believe we had the first female managing partner in Los Angeles back in the day.
 It wasn't necessarily specific women championing me, but a top-down culture from a management perspective to champion people of diverse backgrounds.
-I never felt as supported as I did when I first came here.
-It was a spirit of “what can we do to support and help you?”
+I have never felt more supported than I do here.
+It's a spirit of “what can we do to support and help you?”
 After just a year, I was asked to chair the Women at Buchalter committee.
 Then I was asked to be on the board of directors.
 And last year, I was asked to become the diversity, equity, and inclusion officer for the firm.
 This is really illustrative of the firm’s support for women in leadership at the firm.
 They go beyond words, backing them with actions.

-Gallucci: Yes, there is room and flexibility.
-If you look at other firms, I don’t want to say people are more similar, but Ropes has more diversity of personalities within the same industry.
+Gallucci: There is room and flexibility to grow.
 Private equity lawyers are not all similar now, and we were part of the group here that got to see that start to change.
 Even outside of private equity, we have partners who were off track for years and then returned and said, “I want to make the push to be a partner,” and they’re partners now.
 The firm has been open-minded about that and it’s reflected in the numbers.

-What advice do you have to our recent class of 2024 graduates who are considering these same firms or specialties you have chosen?
+What advice do you have for our recent class of 2025 graduates who share your legal interests?

 Medina: First, reach out to people who've gone through what you're going through in starting at a practice on the West Coast, like other Suffolk Law alums.
 Second, I believe the industry has turned away from clients seeking generalists to clients seeking industry experts or experts in a particular legal niche.
 If you have interest in building a book of business, become an expert in a particular industry area or a niche issue.
 Third, I’ve never had a firm tell me “no” when I’ve shown an interest in getting involved beyond legal work.
 There’s the everyday work, of course, but showing an interest in leadership within the firm, and being proactive, sets you apart to management.
 You can start doing so even with smaller things at the beginning, like offering to help on a firm committee.

-Stephen: If you want to do big law, there’s always an element of making a certain grade even to get your foot in the door.
-Beyond that, I think it’s good to reach out to people and network, getting mentors and understanding what that entails.
-Take advantage of the resources at Suffolk Law, like doing practice interviews and networking.
-Your network is already there at Suffolk Law or your junior counterparts at a firm.
-Making friends with your peers at school or your first colleagues absolutely matters.
+Stephen: If you want work in big law, there’s always a threshold question of academic performance.
+Beyond that, I think it’s good to reach out to people and network, seek out mentors and understand what the job entails, and what it means to be good at the job.
+Take advantage of the resources at Suffolk Law and in the community, such as going to networking events, doing practice interviews and the like.
+I know it seems silly, but the more you practice interviewing, the better you get.
+Your network is already there—at Suffolk Law or among your junior counterparts at a firm.
+Making friends with your peers at school or your colleagues when you are starting out matters as they’ll be great resources and an understanding support system.

 How do you reflect back on Suffolk Law, or professors in particular, when you think about how you were educated as a lawyer?